Sydney to Hobart Yacht Race: Women's involvement

 In 2005, 24 women took part, including Adrienne Cahalan, who is famed for her around-the-world sailing, has been nominated several times for World Yachtswoman of the Year and was Australian Yachtswoman of the Year for 2004–05.
 In 2005 she was part of the crew for the winning Wild Oats.

 In 2011, Jessica Watson, known for her solo unassisted sail around the world at age 16, skippered the Sydney Hobart yacht race with a crew of six other young Australians and three Britons all aged 21 or under, making them some of the youngest ever to compete in the blue water classic.

 In 2018, skippered by Stacey Jackson, Ocean Respect Racing (on Wild Oats X) became the first fully professional all women's crew to compete in the Sydney Hobart.

 In 2022, Kathy Veel and Bridget Canham, whom had met on Kerry Goudge's Nadia IV in 1993, raced Currawong to the finish line, becoming the first all women's crew to complete the race in the Two-Handed division.

+Min River won the 2025 race on corrected time; it was the first winning yacht to have a woman skipper, Chinese-Australian owner Jiang Lin (it also had a male skipper, Frenchman Alexis Loison.)

 In total, over a thousand women have taken part in the race.